grafana/beyla/docs/sources/network/config.md

 |-------------|---------------------------| -------- | ------- |
 | `protocols` | `BEYLA_NETWORK_PROTOCOLS` | []string | (empty) |

-If set, Beyla will drop any network flow whose reported Internet Protocol is not in this list.
+If set, Beyla drops any network flow whose reported Internet Protocol is not in this list.

 The accepted values are defined in the Linux enumeration of [Standard well-defined IP protocols](https://elixir.bootlin.com/linux/v6.8.7/source/include/uapi/linux/in.h#L28),